bufbuild-ru/docs/docs/bsr/generated-sdks/cmake/index.md

 ## Setup

 You need to be logged into the BSR from the command line to consume the C++ SDKs.
-See the [authentication docs](../../authentication/) for local and CI environments.Using a C++ generated SDK requires configuring CMake scripts in your project to pull the generated libraries from the BSR.
+See the [authentication docs](../../authentication/) for local and CI environments.

+Using a C++ generated SDK requires configuring CMake scripts in your project to pull the generated libraries from the BSR.
 The BSR's generated SDKs page for C++ walks you through a series of steps to do so, and they're explained in more detail below.

 ### 1\.
 Create `FetchContent` script